BlissfulCoda/Github-Finder/README.md

 ## How to use

-Clone te repo and make sure you have the following:
+Clone the repo and make sure you have the following installed on your machine:

 ```
   Node.js